 I am originally from Fulton, Mississippi, and attended the University of Mississippi receiving a Bachelor of Accountancy degree.
 I am married to Cliff Tidwell and we have two children, Mollie and Caleb.
 Our family lives in the Brewer Community and attends Brewer Baptist Church.
 I am a member of the Tupelo Rotary Club, past President of the Tupelo Ladies Civitan Club, and stay busy with my church and children’s extra-curricular activities.
 I have been employed with United Way of Northeast Mississippi since March of 1991.
 My first position was Director of Finance and Funds Distribution and I served in that capacity for 9 years.
 In 2000, I was promoted to Associate Executive Director and in 2001 became Executive Director.
 It has been my honor and privilege to serve our community through United Way for the last 25 years!

-Director of Finance and Community Impact: Shelia McCool
+Director of Community Impact: Mary Ann Plasencia

 Campaign Director: Russ Wilson